electron/electronjs.org-old/_posts/2017-02-20-electron-internals-building-chromium-as-a-library.md

 each module generated a static library and they were linked together in the final executable.
-By using `gn`, each module now only generates a bunch of object files, and the final executable just links all the object files together, so the immediate static library files are no longer generated.
+By using `gn`, each module now only generates a bunch of object files, and the final executable just links all the object files together, so the intermediate static library files are no longer generated.

-This improvement however made great trouble to libchromiumcontent, because the immediate static library files were actually needed by libchromiumcontent.
+This improvement however made great trouble to libchromiumcontent, because the intermediate static library files were actually needed by libchromiumcontent.

 The first try to solve this was to [patch `gn` to generate static library files][libcc-gn-hack], which solved the problem, but was far from a decent